K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Create a new stem cell tarball with updated properties such as the name, version, and cloud properties of an existing stem cell
+	Creates a new stem cell tarball with updated properties such as the name, version, and cloud properties of an existing stem cell
 	Reference URL: https://bosh.io/docs/repack-stemcell.html